 Showering If you have been instructed to leave your bandages in place you may only sponge bathe until your doctor removes the dressings.
 Do not take a bath if you have drains in place, and use only luke warm water for your first few showers after surgery.
 Make sure someone else is nearby to assist you if you feel lightheaded, and face away from the shower and allow the water to run over your shoulders.
 Your doctor can inform you when it is appropriate to resume showering normally.

-Exercising/ Lifting After surgery, you will be unable to exercise or perform heavy lifting for four to six weeks.
+Exercising / Lifting After surgery, you will be unable to exercise or perform heavy lifting for four to six weeks.
 You should restrict your activity to avoid prolonged swelling that can stretch the skin and avoid lifting objects over your head.
 Also, changes in blood pressure associated with exercise or strenuous activity can cause bleeding problems.

 What warning signs should I watch for in the days and weeks following surgery?
-The following symptoms may indicate possible warning signs.
-Alert your doctor immediately if you develop any of the following:

 · Sudden increased pain in the area of surgery